getspooky/yaldash/README.md

 ## Introduction

-LaravelDash is a beautifully designed administration panel for Laravel.
-It offers additonal features including `Charts` , `Panel Management` , `Settings` , `Payment System` , `Store` and more.
+🐳 It's never been easier to build and customize admin panels.
+Yah! laravelDash is a beautifully designed administration panel for Laravel.

 ## Features